small-tech/site.js/README.md

 $ web-server global site
 ```

 For example, use [ngrok](https://ngrok.com/) (Pro+) with a custom domain name that you set in your `hostname` file (e.g., in `/etc/hostname` or via `hostnamectl set-hostname <hostname>` or the equivalent for your platform).
-The first time you hit your server via your hosname it will take a little longer to load as your Let’s Encrypt certificates are being automatically provisioned by ACME TLS.
+The first time you hit your server via your hostname it will take a little longer to load as your Let’s Encrypt certificates are being automatically provisioned by ACME TLS.

-When started using the `global` command, your server will run as a regular process and will not be restarted if it crashes or if you exit the process or restart the computer.
+When you start your server using the `global` command, it will run as a regular process.
+It will not be restarted if it crashes or if you exit the foreground process or restart the computer.

 \* Automatic hostname detection has not been implemented for Windows and so globally-trusted certificates will fail on that platform.